Avoiding the Emergency Room? Waiting Could Be Worse

 - All employees are required to wear masks, including the front desk staff that perform patient screening upon arrival.

-- All patients and visitors are required to wear masks.
+- All patients are required to wear masks.

 - Scrubs are required for all employees to minimize infection transfer.
 Employees change into scrubs when they arrive at work and leave them for launder at the hospital.

 - All employees working with COVID-19 patients wear personal protective equipment.

 - Many front desk staff are separated from patients and visitors by clear plexi-glass partitions.

 - For most COVID-19 patients, registration is conducted by phone to minimize exposure.

 - Positive COVID-19 patients that are ill are placed in separate, negative pressure rooms (prevents airborne cross contamination from room to room) that are cleaned according to current CDC guidelines.

 Dr. Young understands the concerns the community may feel about entering a hospital at this time, but assures that the environment is safe and exposure risks are low.
 “Masks and commitment to hand hygiene have helped my own concerns about potential exposure at work.
 In some ways, the emergency room might be safer than common public spaces thanks to mandatory masking and hand hygiene practices.”